 Sanitize the fresh water system by flushing the system with a mild bleach solution.
 Use a dilution ratio recommended by your local health department, or use a commercial sanitizing product following the appropriate directions.
 Usually no more than a tablespoon or two of bleach will be needed.
 You will NOT need cups or gallons of bleach.
-After filling the water tank and adding a small amount of sanitizer, run the sink faucets for 20 - 30 seconds, and shower(s) (if equipped), then allow to stand for at least four hours, or more.
+After filling the water tank and adding a small amount of sanitizer, run the sink faucets for 20-30 seconds, and shower(s) (if equipped), then allow to stand for at least four hours, or more.
 Drain the fresh water tank and flush your water system with clean, fresh water after you are finished.
-If excessive odor or taste from the sanitizing solution is still present in the water system, drain the fresh water tank one more time, flush out the tank and water lines by running the water.
+If excessive odor or taste from the sanitizing solution is still present in the water system, drain the fresh water tank one more time, flush out the tank and water lines by running the water pump and faucets inside the camper as needed, and fill once again with fresh water.
 Any excess sanitizer can be removed following instructions from your health authority, or following commercial preparation instructions.
 It is recommended that the system be sanitized prior to initial use, or after long periods of standing unused.